These are my complete notes for Law of Electric Force in Electromagnetism.

 The character 'q' is used to denote the net charge on an object.

-# P. Rule .
 The 'Coulomb' is the SI unit for Electric Charge.
 Specifically, it is defined as the "amount of electric charge transported by a current of one ampere flowing for one second" (see definitions of each new term, they are gone over in more depth later on).

-# Excess Charge: The state of an object being more negatively or positively charged due to a lack or oversupply of negatively-charged electrons, the movement of which can be facilitated by rubbing objects together (charging by friction).
-An "excess positive charge" is slang for an electron deficit, while an "excess negative charge" means an oversupply of electrons.
+# Excess Charge: The state of an object being more positively or negatively charged due to a lack or oversupply of negatively-charged electrons, the movement of which can be facilitated by rubbing objects together (charging by friction).
+Since positive ions are fixed in place, an object can only change in charge through the removal or addition of negative charges.

 # Law of Charges: